fchollet/keras-blog/content/running-jupyter-on-aws.md

 ## 6 - Configure Jupyter

 Before we start using Jupyter, we need to touch-up its default configuration.
-First, we will need to generate a new Jupyter config file:
+First, we will need to generate a new Jupyter config file (still on the remote instance):

 ```
 jupyter notebook --generate-config